utshomax/postman-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

     * **Environment** - Select an [environment](/docs/publishing-your-api/documenting-your-api/#associating-environments-with-documentation) to publish environment variables with your documentation. *The initial values of all variables are published with your documentation, so make sure they don't contain sensitive information such as passwords or tokens.*
     * **Custom domain** - Select a [custom domain](/docs/publishing-your-api/custom-doc-domains/) where you want to publish your documentation.
     * **Default layout** - Select a layout style for your documentation. **Double column** displays sample code in a column next to the documentation. **Single column** displays sample code inline beneath each request.
-    * **Default Theme** - Select a theme for your documentation (light or dark).
+    * **Default Theme** - Select a light or dark theme for your documentation.
+You can also choose to use the system theme.
 Your documentation will use the selected theme by default, but users can switch between themes.
     * **Logo** - By default, public documentation uses your [team logo](/docs/administration/team-settings/#editing-your-team-profile).
 You can also select a custom logo for each theme (light and dark):

         * To add a logo, select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px"> and select **Upload**.
 Drag and drop an image file, or select an image file.
 Drag the handles to adjust the part of the image you want to display, then select **Upload**.